Omar-Fares13/LOL-project/README.md

 ### 2. Set up environment variables

-Create a `.env` file in the root folder:
+Create a `.env` file in the src folder:

 ```env
 PORT=3000